Howard Devoto

-Howard Devoto (born Howard Andrew Trafford, 15 March 1952) is a retired English singer and songwriter, who began his career as the frontman for punk rock band Buzzcocks, but then left to form Magazine, one of the first post-punk bands.
+Howard Devoto (born Howard Andrew Trafford, 15 March 1952) is an English singer and songwriter, who began his career as the frontman for punk rock band Buzzcocks, but then left to form Magazine, an early post-punk band.
 After Magazine, he went solo and later formed indie band Luxuria.

-His singing has been characterized as a "speak-sing voice that veered between amused croon and panicked yelp".

-Biography
+Early life and education

-Born in Scunthorpe, Devoto grew up in Nuneaton, Warwickshire, and Moortown, Leeds, where he attended Leeds Grammar School and met and befriended future Buzzcocks manager Richard Boon.
+Howard Devoto was born Howard Andrew Trafford on 15 March 1952.
+Born in Scunthorpe, He grew up in Nuneaton, Warwickshire, and Moortown, Leeds.

+He attended Leeds Grammar School, where he met and befriended future Buzzcocks manager Richard Boon.
 In 1972, he went to Bolton Institute of Technology (now the University of Bolton) to study psychology, and, later, humanities.
 During these college years, he met his future bandmates Pete Shelley and Ben Mandelson.
+He picked the stage name "Devoto" before meeting Shelley, from the name of a friend of his landlord called "Andy Devoto".

+Career

 Buzzcocks

 Inspired by the Sex Pistols, Devoto co-formed Buzzcocks with singer/guitarist Pete Shelley in 1976.
 He left the band in February 1977 after only one record (the Spiral Scratch EP) and a small number of performances to form the band Magazine.